Juba (sniper)

-Juba (جوبا), sometimes spelled Joba, is the pseudonym of an anonymous sniper involved in the Iraqi insurgency, featured in several videos.
-Juba became famous after videos including footage of his shootings appeared online.
+Juba (جوبا), sometimes spelled Joba, is the pseudonym of an anonymous sniper with the Sunni insurgent group Islamic Army in Iraq involved in the Iraqi insurgency, featured in several videos released between 2005 and 2007.
+Juba became famous after videos showing footage of his shootings appeared online.
 The second of these videos shows Juba marking a tally of 37 "kills".
-Juba became a folk hero among many Iraqis due to his role in fighting against the American military in Iraq.
-Speculations have been made that Juba is not one person but multiple snipers working under a pseudonym.
+Juba became a folk hero among many Iraqis due to his role in fighting against the American occupation of Iraq.

-Juba worked in mostly Sunni parts of Iraq, specifically the Anbar province.
+Juba worked in mostly Sunni parts of Iraq, specifically the Al Anbar province.
 Juba's videos showed real battle scenes with background nasheeds.
-In many videos, Juba is seen killing multiple American soldiers with what seems to be a Dragunov sniper rifle.
-Juba is seen killing at ranges of few hundred meters (yards) to approximately a thousand meters (yards) in the videos.
+In many videos, Juba is seen killing and wounding multiple American soldiers with what seems to be a Dragunov sniper rifle.
+Juba is seen wounding and killing at ranges of a few hundred meters (yards) to approximately a thousand meters (yards) in the videos, several of them involving precision shots to the head.
+Juba waits for U.S. soldiers to dismount, or stand up in a Humvee turret, and aims for gaps in their body armor, the lower spine, ribs, or above the chest.
+There have been speculations that Juba is not one person but multiple snipers working under a pseudonym.
+The number of kills Juba claimed has also been debated as not all were verified.

 Videos

-Several video clips which allegedly show the actions of Juba have been circulated over the Internet.
-Videos included parts of the actual clips taken during anti-US sniper operations with digital cameras mounted over the sniper rifle.
+Several video clips which show the actions of Juba have been circulated over the Internet.
+Videos included parts of anti-U.S sniper operations with digital cameras mounted over the sniper rifle.
+These videos can also be found on YouTube.